Codeception/codeception.github.com/for/wordpress.md

 If you are using the `WPLoader` module in your tests take care to create a dedicated database for it and not to use the same database the `Db` or `WPDb` modules might use.
 The use of the modules defined in the WPBrowser package is not tied to this bootstrap though so feel free to set up Codeception in any other way.

-## WordPress Unit Tests
+## Integration Tests
-Most references to "WordPress unit tests" imply a reference to [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") powered tests where, but, a local WordPress instance is loaded in the same scope as the tests before the test methods are executed.
+Most references to "WordPress unit tests" imply a reference to [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") powered tests where, but, a local WordPress instance is loaded in the same scope as the tests before the test methods are executed; by default WPBrowser creates the `integration` suite to store this kind of tests.
-So "WordPress" as WordPress is loaded before the tests and "unit tests" as the subject under test is a single class or a group of tightly related functions that can be thought about as a unit.
-By default WPBrowser creates the `wpunit` suite to keep these tests separate from "real" unit tests stored in the `unit` suite.
-The `wpunit` suite includes the `WPLoader` module: this takes care of loading, installing and configuring a fresh WordPress installation before each test method runs.
+The `integration` suite includes the `WPLoader` module: it takes care of loading, installing and configuring a fresh WordPress installation before each test method runs.
 To handle the heavy lifting the module requires some information about the local WordPress installation: in the `codeception.yml` file configure it to match your local setup; with reference to the example above the module configuration might be:

 ```yaml